TedHusted/awake/awake.md/awake.md

 	Titan: Are you saying that the creator of Marvel’s Spiderman, Stan Lee, was an extraterrestrial?
 Or a synthetic?

 	Idisi: Stan Lee was one of our most successful subliminal spokespeople.
 Lee appeared on our show, “Ancient Aliens”.
 His trademark word, “Excelsior”, translates to “Ever Upward”.
-Lee’s comic, “Goom”, is a retelling of our fight with other alien species, along with the Kree and the Skull.
+Lee’s comic, “Goom”, is a retelling of our fight with other alien species.
+Do not get us started on the Kree and the Skull.

 	Titan: What about George Lucas or Steven Spielberg?

-	Idisi: Lucas and Spielberg did a lot to help the cause — but only by happy coincidence: They were not recruits.
+	Idisi: Lucas and Spielberg did a lot to help the cause — but only by happy coincidence.
+They were not recruits.
 To be honest, Lee was on his own too.
 I was joking before.
-We plant seeds, but Terran fiction about aliens writes itself.
+We do plant seeds, but Terran fiction about aliens writes itself.

 	Titan: When you train the group on humor, may I attend?